View All Related Blog Posts→

 Let’s get right to it!

 You’ve probably seen the beautiful pictures of Sugba lagoon plastered all over Instagram.
+Unsurprisingly, it's become one of the most popular places to visit in Siargao.
 This has led to an increased interest in the area which means more people, which means being strategic with your visit.
 But if you’ve seen the pictures, you’ll know why you should visit.
 It’s absolutely stunning!

 It’s also got wonderful water to swim in and dive boards…(sort of), basically there are some awesome opportunities to jump into the water and Bradley took full advantage of that….(I was on camera duty :P).
 You can also rent out kayaks for a cheap price and kayak around different areas of Sugba lagoon which is awesome.